Sexually Transmitted Infections (STIs)

 If you have had any sexual partner who has been sexually active with someone other than you, then you are at risk of having an STI, many of which shown no signs or symptoms at first.
 The risk significantly increases with every sexual partner you have.
 It is important to be tested so that if you have an STI, not only can you start treatment right away, but also so you do not spread the STI to your sexual partner.
 It is equally important for your sexual partner to be tested before you are sexually active with him or her to ensure you are not at risk of contracting an STI from that person.

 Where can I get tested?

-We currently offer free testing for Gonorrhea and Chlamydia at our center.
+We currently offer free testing for Gonorrhea and Chlamydia at our center when you make an appointment for a pregnancy test.
 If your test results return positive, we can also offer you a Medical Referral for treatment.

 We do not offer testing for other STIs or STDs, such as Herpes or HIV, at this time.
 You may find STI testing available at the local health department, at your GYN (most offer STI testing) or if you are a UGA student you may contact the UGA Health Center.